GeertvanGeest/AWS/README.md

 ### Generate credentials

-First, we'll have to generate credentials.
+First, we'll have to generate credentials for the users.
 You can do that a while before you launch the actual instances, so you have time to send around the keys and passwords.

 An example of `generate_credentials` would be: